 What is an ERP System?

 Enterprise resource planning (ERP) is a business process management software that allows businesses to use a system of integrated software applications or modules to manage their business.
-It automates many back-office functions related to manufacturing, services, accounting, and human resources.
-The benefits of ERP stem mainly from the automation and interconnectivity of the system.
+It will automate many back-office functions related to manufacturing, services, accounting, and human resources.
+The benefits of ERP stem mainly from the automation and interconnectivity of the system, largely thanks to the cloud.
 When it comes to data management, automation is essential.
 The fewer opportunities for human error there are in any business, the better.
 When information flows from one department to the next in a live environment, everyone benefits and is more efficient.
-The increased efficiency lowers overheads, improves turnaround time, reduces errors, and creates a level of internal transparency that empowers management and the entire business.
+The increased efficiency will help to:

 Automated and Real-Time Workflow

-While significant changes will cause growing pains for almost any business, a powerful ERP system will help a great deal to smooth the transition and shoulder a good deal of the burden.
-Automation will help a great deal to facilitate the changes in demand and will keep track of all the information of orders and production and raw material sources automatically, ensuring that you can focus on what’s most important: providing a top service or product to your customers.
-Live reporting, dashboards and inter-departmental communication mean that you can constantly monitor your business to any locate bottlenecks and inefficiencies, and change swiftly to meet changing circumstances.
+Significant changes will cause growing pains for almost any business.
+However, a small business ERP system will help to smooth the transition and shoulder a good deal of the burden.
+Automation will help to facilitate the changes in demand and will keep track of all the information of orders and production and raw material sources automatically.
+This ensures that you can focus on what’s most important: providing a top service or product to your client.
+Live reporting, dashboards, and inter-departmental communication mean that you can constantly monitor your business to any locate bottlenecks and inefficiencies.
+You can then pivot to meet changing circumstances.

-ERP is no longer the sole domain of large corporations, more and more it is a standard feature of any business operating in a fast-paced, digital and volatile economy!
+ERP is no longer the sole domain of large corporations.
+It is a standard feature of any business operating in a fast-paced, digital and volatile economy!
 The competitive nature of most markets means that an ERP system to ensure maximum efficiency and profitability is now almost a prerequisite for any size business.